Linux installers are provided as the "advanced" server installer only. The Linux installer is tuned for each distribution:

 - Launch the installer with administrative rights ("sudo") on the a host machine (virtual or physical).
 See details here.

 - Choose a directory location for the product installation after accepting the EULA (approx 2.5Gb for the entire installation)

 - Choose a data directory location.
 (An SSD is highly recommended.)

 - Select to install the entire product on a single machine or to choose different components to install (click here for multi-server deployments).

-- The user can elect to install the database repository on the target machine using the internal PostgreSQL engine or use an alternative database instance (either PostgreSQL, Oracle or MS SQL Server).
+- Choose where to deploy the database repository (either PostgreSQL, Oracle or MS SQL Server).

 - If a multi-server setup is chosen, the user will only be prompted to provide the first-user credentials when the system recognizes that the minimum requisite servers have been installed on the network.
 This is the Web Server, Run Time Engine and Router.

 - After some basic system initializations, the installation is completed.